sccn/sccn.github.io/Graveyard/TIPS_and_FAQ.md

 **Answer:** Yes, binica() only runs under unix (though there is a C executable for windows).
 I think you have not declared the path that contain the ica_linux2.4 in your unix PATH variable (in .cshrc).
-This is the reason why the Matlab function cannot execute the binary file.
+This is the reason why the MATLAB function cannot execute the binary file.

 ### ICA applied to data epochs or continuous data